MicrosoftDocs/architecture-center/docs/example-scenario/predictive-maintenance/index.md

 ---
-title: Predictive maintenance with the intelligent IoT Edge platform
+title: Predictive maintenance with the intelligent IoT Edge
 description: See an example of predictive safety maintenance using machine learning on the Azure intelligent IoT Edge platform.
 author: tmmarshall
 ms.date: 07/23/2020